 On this page

-When it comes to the super system, reaching age 60 triggers an important change.
-It means you can withdraw you super benefits more easily and most people pay no tax.
+When it comes to super, reaching age 60 triggers an important change.
+It means you can withdraw your super benefits more easily and, for most people, they are tax free.

-This represents a big change from the tax position if you withdraw your benefits before age 60, as tax is usually payable on some part of your super benefit.
+This represents a big change from your tax position if you withdraw your benefits before age 60, when some tax is usually payable on part of your super benefit.

-To help you understand what can be a confusing area, SuperGuide has put together an overview of the rules for withdrawing your benefits on or after your 60th birthday.
+To help you understand a complex and confusing area of super, SuperGuide has put together an overview of the rules for withdrawing your benefits on or after your 60th birthday.

 Getting your super benefit: Meet a condition of release

 There are strict rules governing your ability to access your super savings, as the super system is designed to provide you with income in your retirement.